twbs/bootstrap/site/content/docs/5.1/content/reboot.md

 ## User input

-Use the `<kbd>` to indicate input that is typically entered via keyboard.
+Use the `<kbd>` to indicate input typically entered via the keyboard.

 {{< example >}}
 To switch directories, type <kbd>cd</kbd> followed by the name of the directory.<br>